txalkan/syron.js/README.md

-This open-source code is for the [SSI Browser](https://ssibrowser.com) web app.
+This open-source code is for the TYRON Network's [open-source web application](https://www.tyron.network).
 It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started